backend-development/backend-development-textbook/source/rails_with_scaffold.md

 * a relational database in the backend. this database contains a table `courses`

 As a rails programmer you know about all these folders and files.
-If you are told that there is a problem in http://myapp.com/courses/5/edit you immediately know to look in conf/routes.rb to find out exactly whic files are concerned, but that the most likely canditates are
+If you are told that there is a problem in the webpage with url http://myapp.com/courses/5/edit you immediately know to look in conf/routes.rb to find out exactly which files are concerned, but that the most likely canditates are

 * app/models/course.rb